AEADataEditor/aea-supplement-migration/programs/aea201910-migration.md

 ### Stats by journal
-We can look at the size of the supplements globally by journal.
+Globally, the median supplement is 1.5 Mb and has 12.
+We can look at the size of the supplements by journal.
 The following table shows cumulative and median size and number of files.

 <table class="table table-striped table-hover table-condensed" style="width: auto !important; margin-left: auto; margin-right: auto;">
  <thead>